 Generating sources of passive income, developing a strong career, or starting a business you are passionate about while working isn’t easy.
 It takes commitment, time management, and a passion for longer-term success.
 But the sooner you start, the sooner you reap the rewards!

 I got asked often why I was in “such a rush” and why I thought it was worth it to cut off one of the “best years of my life”.
-I never, ever understood the question.
-I never intended college to be the best years of my life.
+I never ever understood the question.
+College was never meant to be the best years of my life.
 So why wouldn’t I trade a year of expensive school for a year of a well paying job?
 Why would I give up a year of my precious time?
 I wouldn’t.
 If your goal is to live like nobody else, you have to be willing to hustle like nobody else.
 And to start as soon as possible!

 1 – Time is your most precious resource

 We all know the power of exponential growth and compound interest in investing.
 So why aren’t we trying to put the most dollars away and develop the most sources of income as early as possible?
 Why aren’t we chasing our passions and giving ourselves the most time for success?